Accredited architecture educational institutions will no longer need to apply for a Specific License for Cuba travel by their students, faculty and

 and reopened in June 2008 to hold the impressive maritime museum.
 Well laid out exhibits chart Spain and Cuba's naval history.

-Visit to the Cathedral Square, the most beautiful and private 18th century colonial plaza of Cuba, named after the masterpiece of
+Cathedral Square, the most beautiful and private 18th century colonial plaza of Cuba, named after the masterpiece of

 Cuban baroque architecture: the Cathedral of Havana built by the Jesuit order.

-Visit to Plaza Vieja, the only civic square of colonial times.
+Plaza Vieja, the only civic square of colonial times.
 Notice it doesn't have a church or government building around.

 Here we will visit important institutions for visual arts.

-Evening: Enjoy performance of the National Ballet of Cuba or the Spanish Ballet of Cuba at the Great Theatre of Havana
+Spanish Ballet of Cuba at the Great Theatre of Havana

 (optional) (TBC).

-Visit to the Capitolio Nacional, designed by Cuban Architects and built by the American construction company of Purdy & Henderson.
+Capitolio Nacional, designed by Cuban Architects and built by the American construction company of Purdy & Henderson.

 This monumental building is one of Cuba’s most outstanding architectural patrimony packed with artwork from Cuban and foreign